Ecosystem ecology:

 • Dynamics of species interactions

-• Keep track of overall types of iteractions, e.g. competitive, consumer–resource
+• Keep track of overall types of interactions, e.g. competitive, consumer–resource

 • Species diversity over space and time